rafaeltuelho/jboss-eap-managed-on-docker/README.md

 ```

-whith the container's name or id:
+with the container's name or id:
 ```
 docker exec -ti jbosseapmanagedondocker_eapmaster_1 /bin/bash
 ```